AgnieszkaRaczynska/Weather_spotter/README.md

 ## Features

-- providing data abot the weather for the chosen city
+- providing data about the weather for the chosen city
 - search field for city selection